 This “one-size-fits-all” approach makes rewards and recognition a mere formality and fails to generate the desired results.

-To avoid this, organizations should develop a flexible rewards system customized to the needs and expectations of different segments of the workforce.
+To avoid this, organizations should develop a flexible rewards system customized to the needs and expectations of different workforce segments.

 Many organizations consider monetary rewards the best way to motivate employees across all levels.